Sing Joyfully 2025: Mozart at the Helm

 (A behind-the-scenes discussion at the start of Day 2)

 On the morning of Sunday 16 November, before the first Sing Joyfully 2025 live stream of the day, Gillian met with Sue and Sophie to talk about the previous day’s music-making.
-This 20-minute recorded conversation offers an open, reflective insight into how the singers experienced the session — their thoughts on Mozart’s music, duet work, accompaniment, and the process of learning itself.
+This 20-minute conversation offers an open, reflective insight into how the singers experienced the session — their thoughts on Mozart’s music, duet work, accompaniment, and the process of learning itself.

 There’s no video here, but what you’ll find below is the full texture of their exchange — a snapshot of shared artistry, self-discovery, and joyful collaboration.
+(The audio recording will be shared with Sue and Sophie separately as a resource in their first 1:1 coaching session beyond SJ25)

 Overview: